Skip to content

 Can automated patch management handle third-party applications?

-Yes, many automated patch management tools — like PDQ Connect and PDQ Deploy — support third-party patching.
+Yes, many automated patch management tools — like PDQ — support third-party patching.
 This includes deploying the latest patches without manual intervention.

 How do I choose the right patch management solution?